 Vegetarian Tortilla Soup

-- 4 small corn tortillas, can sub flour tortillas
+- 4 small corn tortillas – cut into strips, can sub flour tortillas

 - 3 tablespoons olive oil, divided